Jared-Richard/Jared-Richard.github.io/_posts/2021-03-11-physics-presentations.md

 ---
 layout: post
-title: The 'Interstellar' Information Paradox
+title: 'Interstellar' and The Information Paradox
 ---

 A presentation entitled <em>'Interstellar' and The Information Paradox</em> to my fellow students/tutors as part of the 2nd Year Physics Presentations (a requirement in the Oxford Physics degree course).
 This talk was greatly received and I was thankfully awarded First Prize for it.